MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 ## Create a data warehouse

-Next, create a data warehouse in the workspace you just created.
+Next, create a data warehouse in the workspace you created.
 The Synapse Data Warehouse home page includes a shortcut to create a new warehouse:

 1. On the **Synapse Data Warehouse** home page, create a new **Warehouse** with a name of your choice.